larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 ---
 layout: post
-title: Book Notes: Switch by Dan & Chip Heath
+title: Book Notes - Switch by Dan & Chip Heath
 ---
 *I've decided to start writing up notes on the books I read and publishing them here on my blog!*